franneck94/Vscode-C-Cpp-Runner/README.md

 - ⚙️ MSVC Batch Path (string, defaults to \"\")
 - ⚙️ Use MSVC (boolean, defaults to false)
 - ⚙️ To enable Warnings (boolean, defaults to True)
+- ⚙️ GCC/Clang Compiler Warnings (string array)
-- ⚙️ Active Compiler Warnings (string array)
+- ⚙️ MSVC Compiler Warnings (string array)
 - ⚙️ To treat Warnings as Errors (boolean, defaults to False)

 #### Advanced Settings

-- ⚙️ Address Sanitizer: Activate the compiler's address (memory) sanitizer for the **debug build**
+- ⚙️ Address Sanitizer: Activate the address sanitizer for the **debug build**, iff the compiler has it implemented
+- ⚙️ Undefined Sanitizer: Activate the undefined sanitizer for the **debug build**, iff the compiler has it implemented
+- ⚙️ Leak Sanitizer: Activate the leak sanitizer for the **debug build**, iff the compiler has it implemented
 - ⚙️ Show detailed Information about the Compilation Time
 - ⚙️ Compiler Arguments (string array, e.g. **\[\"-flto\"\]**)
 - ⚙️ Linker Arguments (string array, e.g. **\[\"-lpthread\"\]**).